studionone/aws-sdk-wrapper/README.md

 The `dynamodb.js` module includes wrappers for useful methods of the class `AWS.DynamoDB.DocumentClient`.
 This allows you to create, read, update, and delete items from a DynamoDB table without having to worry about the complex `ExpressionAttribute` syntax the native API requires.

-Note that complex queries involving multiple conditions aren't supported and must be constructed using the native AWS SDK API.
+Note that complex queries involving multiple conditions aren't supported and must be constructed using the native AWS SDK API syntax with `dynamodb.operation()`.

 ### Example